VariantSync/Vatras/src/Data/IndexedSet.lagda.md

 - Subset `_⊆_` is a partial order.
 - Equivalence `_≅_` is an equivalence relation.
 - Pointwise equivalence `_≐_` is an equivalence relation.
+- Index equivalence `_≡ⁱ_` is an equivalence relation and congruent.

 ```agda
 ⊆-refl : Reflexive (IndexedSet {iℓ}) _⊆_